-NEW YORK — The successor to the PVC pipe business of former Chapter 11 debtor Johns-Manville Corp. asked a New York federal bankruptcy judge Jan.
-16 to issue a “reiterative injunction” barring state court asbestos injury claims against the successor based on the bankruptcy protections implemented when it bought the business (In re Johns-Manville Corporation, et al., No. 82-11656, S.D.
+NEW YORK — The successor to the PVC pipe business of former Chapter 11 debtor Johns-Manville Corp. on Feb.
+11 said it has agreed to drop its bid in New York federal bankruptcy court for sanctions against state court asbestos plaintiffs for suing the company in violation of the bankruptcy protections implemented when it bought the business (In re Johns-Manville Corporation, et al., No. 82-11656, S.D.
 N.Y.
 Bkcy.).

-TRENTON, N.J. — An appeal over whether a bankruptcy judge erred in appointing a future claimants’ representative (FCR) for asbestos claimants in Duro Dyne National Corp.’s Chapter 11 case was put on hold Dec.
-31 by a New Jersey federal judge due to the partial shutdown of the federal government (Andrew R. Vara v.
+TRENTON, N.J. — A bankruptcy court clearly misapplied federal bankruptcy law in appointing a future claimants’ representative (FCR) for asbestos claimants in Duro Dyne National Corp.’s Chapter 11 case, so the appointment should be vacated, the U.S. trustee says in a Feb.
+8 opening brief for his appeal of the appointment in New Jersey federal court (Andrew R. Vara v.
 Duro Dyne National Corp., et al., No. 3:18-cv-15563, D. N.J.).

 ANDERSON, S.C. — A South Carolina jury found for two defendants, but hit a third with a $5,125,000 verdict, including punitive damages, on Jan.
 25, sources told Mealey Publications (Rita Joyce Glenn, et al. v.
 Air & Liquid Systems Corp., et al., No. 2015CP041607, S.C.
 Comm.
 Pls., 10th Jud.
 Cir., Anderson Co.).